Hungary has calculated the losses due to its refusal to buy Russian gas.

 Gulyas cited International Monetary Fund estimates that a halt to Russian energy supplies would cost Hungary $10 billion.
 He emphasized that, in this case, Hungary's energy security could not be guaranteed.

-Furthermore, the Adriatic oil pipeline, which European authorities envision as an alternative to Russian supplies, will not be able to handle the additional load, noted the HEAD of the Hungarian Prime Minister's office.
+Furthermore, the Adriatic oil pipeline, which European authorities envision as an alternative to Russian supplies, will not be able to handle the additional load, noted the head of the Hungarian Prime Minister's office.

-The Adriatic Pipeline (API) is a pipeline designed to transport oil from the Balkan region to Europe, bypassing Russian routes. it runs through Slovenia, Croatia, and Bosnia and Herzegovina, connecting to terminals on the Adriatic Sea, and thenThe oil is sent to Italian and European refineries.
+The Adriatic Pipeline (API) is a pipeline designed to transport oil from the Balkan region to Europe, bypassing Russian routes.
+It runs through Slovenia, Croatia, and Bosnia and Herzegovina, connecting to terminals on the Adriatic Sea, and thenThe oil is sent to Italian and European refineries.

 The pipeline's main goal is to ensure stable oil supplies from the Caspian region, the Mediterranean, and North Africa, reducing Europe's dependence on Russian sources.
 The pipeline's capacity is approximately 20–25 million tons of oil per year.